yixxas/ethernaut_challenge/README.md

 Approach to this is not too difficult once we understand delegate call's storage slot.<br />
 Stage 17 is easy.
 Figure out lost address by either calculating, or scan transaction history on the block.<br />
 Stage 18 teaches us to write a contract using EVM OPCODE.
 Pretty meaningful stage.<br />
+Stage 19 is the toughest stage thus far.
+Understanding of dynamic storage allocation in the EVM is required and the non standard implementation of keccak256 made it even more confusing.<br />

 Contract address in scripts are the specific address instance deployed during testing.
 Deploy your own instance to test if needed.